davejachimiak/waiter/README.md

 # waiter

-Continuously run a server and rebuild it on changes for compiled languages.
+Run and rebuild a server on file changes for compiled languages.

 ## to-do